Chinook Soldiers: Next generation aviators train with seasoned vets

+CH-47 Chinook helicopter instructor pilots have the difficult job of bringing fresh-out-of-flight-school pilots into the real aviation world and training them to the highest of standards.
+They are able to see the progression and know when a pilot is truly prepared.

-A helicopter patch is fastened to U.S. Army Chief Warrant Officer 4 Ronald Trani, Bravo Company 2-135th General Support Aviation Battalion CH-47 Chinook senior instructor pilot, helmet April 1, 2016, during a flight over Denver.
-The position of instructor pilot includes working with each pilot to see how they learn best, putting the pilots at a certain level of ease to make sure there isn’t unnecessary stress but also taking the possible stress to the next level so that the pilots understand to what extent things can go wrong.
-(U.S. Air Force photo by Airman 1st Class Gabrielle Spradling/Released)
+“As an instructor pilot, I take aviators just out of flight school and train them on base mission tasks all the way to a readiness level one position, where they essentially are a pilot who is fully mission capable,” said U.S. Army Chief Warrant Officer 4 Ronald Trani, Bravo Company 2-135th General Support Aviation Battalion CH-47 senior instructor pilot.

+The position of instructor pilot includes working with each pilot to see how they learn best, putting the pilots at a certain level of ease to make sure there is not any unnecessary stress, while also taking the possible stress to the next level so that the pilots understand to what extent things can go wrong.

+“You see a lot of guys that get nervous around instructor pilots because when they’re with you it’s a check ride,” said Chief Warrant Officer 2 Warren Buchanan, Bravo Company 2-135th General Support Aviation Battalion CH-47 pilot.
+“You always want to be on your a game so they have the confidence in you to do what you’re supposed to do.”

+The main goal of an instructor pilot is to help new pilots become the best aviator they can be.
+This coincides with the new pilot’s personal goal of learning all they can to be better pilots.

 |Date Taken: